Anna Tsygankova: Career

-Tsygankova's repertoire include Giselle, Nikita in La Bayadère, Odette/Odile in Swan Lake, Aurora in The Sleeping Beauty and repertory by George Balanchine, Rudi van Dantzig, Wayne Eagling, William Forsythe, Kenneth MacMillan and Hans van Manen.
+Tsygankova's repertoire include Giselle, Nikya in La Bayadère, Odette/Odile in Swan Lake, Aurora in The Sleeping Beauty and repertory by George Balanchine, Rudi van Dantzig, Wayne Eagling, William Forsythe, Kenneth MacMillan and Hans van Manen.
 Her role creations include Kitri in Alexei Ratmansky's Don Quixote and Christopher Wheeldon’s Cinderella.

 She had made guest appearances with the Hong Kong Ballet and The Royal Ballet in 2014 and 2015 respectively, dancing Kitri in Don Quixote with both companies.

 Reviewing her performance of Cinderella, The Guardian noted that emotionally, "she carries the piece."

 In 2017, Tsygankova took time off from dancing to prepare for her child's birth.
 She returned to the Dutch National Ballet in October 2018 with La Dame aux Camélias.

 Tsygankova's performances in Cinderella, Giselle, Mata Hari, The Nutcracker, and Don Quixote have been filmed in recent years.